kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks.md

 ### ![Algorithm](/icons/algorithm.png) Algorithm
 - Nearly all actions follow a basic 'select -> action' principle.
-- `QM` logic is injected into webpage and awaits for user actions.
+- `QM` logic is injected into the webpage and awaits for user actions.
 - `ALT + Click` is used to select one or more elements.
 These are styled by a `CSS` class.
 - Upon action (e.g. duplicate), selected elements are found by that `CSS` class, then code is run to apply the action to each element independently.